 “Many psoriasis patients are devastated and miserable,” Dr. Romanelli says.
 “But, with successful treatment, they can feel significant relief from the visible symptoms, physical pain, and emotional distress of psoriasis.”

 “The best advice I can give is to see a dermatologist with expertise in this condition,” he says.
-“We have fantastic treatments now, like injectable biologics and phototherapy, in addition to more traditional treatments like topical creams/ointments.
+“We have fantastic treatments now, like injectable biologics and phototherapy (light therapy), in addition to more traditional treatments like topical creams/ointments.
 So, this is an optimistic time to have this condition treated.”

 Learn more: What are autoimmune diseases?